 Participants were drawn from the following sectors: industrial and automotive; consumer goods; energy and infrastructure; financial institutions (FI); healthcare and life sciences (HLS); and technology, media and telecoms (TMT).

 The full research report can be found here.

 We asked participants about their approaches to compliance and compliance technology and surveyed the level of connectedness across four critical dimensions:

 - Collaborative: Compliance is integrated with and understood by the rest of the organization.

 - Agile: Complex regulation can be addressed quickly and effectively across the whole organization and its supply chain.

 - Strategic: Compliance makes an impact beyond compliance operations: compliance and growth strategy are aligned.

 - Effective: Compliance is operationally effective and continuously improving.

-Using the data, an online tool has been developed to provide companies with a benchmark of their own compliance compared to others in their industry as well as high performing organisations.
+Using the data, an online tool has been developed to provide companies with a benchmark of their own compliance compared to others in their industry as well as particularly successful tech-enabled functions.